ddavid/fsoco/docs/index.md

 #### North American Standard

-The NAS system makes use of single .csv files containing the labels.
+The North American Standard system makes use of single .csv files containing the labels.
 Each row, other than the first, represents a new image.
 Each column, other than the first two, represent a label for that particular image.

 The label format adheres to the following convention: [X-top_left, Y-top_left, Image Height, Image Width].
 Note that all dimensions are in absolute pixel values.
 The first two columns consist of the image name and optionally a link to a public server hosting the images for convenient downloading.